Equals Three, LLC v. Jukin Media, Inc.: Background

-Jukin Media, Inc. is a digital media company that aggregates a library of user-generated internet video clips and licenses them on behalf of the creator.
-Jukin Media employs a team of 11 people to go around the internet looking for videos that become viral videos and enters a licensing agreement with their creators.
-The company amassed a collection of 17,000 short-form videos, which they upload to YouTube and their content-focused websites and monetize them through advertisements, sponsorships, subscription, and promotions and licenses deals with television, cable and YouTube shows.
+Jukin Media, Inc. is a digital media company that aggregates a library of user-generated online video clips and licenses them on behalf of their creators.
+It employs a team of 11 people to browse the internet looking for videos that go viral, and enters a licensing agreement with their creators.
+The company amassed a collection of 17,000 short-form videos, which they upload to YouTube and their content-focused websites, and monetizes them through advertisements, sponsorships, subscription, and promotions and licenses deals with television, cable, and YouTube shows.

-Equals Three produces short 3-5 minute humor programs that are broadcasts on YouTube.
-This involves a host giving an introduction and shows parts of video clips and remarks about the events and persons in the clips, followed by commentary and remarks directed at the people, events, and circumstances depicted in the video.
-Equals Three obtains footage by scouring the Internet for source videos.
+Equals Three produces short 3–5 minute humor programs that are broadcast on YouTube.
+This involves a host giving an introduction, showing parts of video clips, and making remarks about the events and persons in the clips, followed by further commentary directed at the people, events, and circumstances depicted in the video.
+Equals Three obtains footage by scouring the internet for source videos.

-Equals Three use portions of Jukin Media's clips without paying the licensing fee.
+Equals Three used portions of Jukin Media's clips without paying a licensing fee.

-On March 12, 2014, Equals Three 's then-host Ray William Johnson announced that the show would be going on hiatus to find a new host.
-Prior to resuming broadcast, Jukin Media contacted Equals Three and informed them that any use of Jukin Media's videos would be considered infringement and Jukin Media was willing to negotiate a license agreement and indicated that Equals Three's linking of the video to and credit Jukin's content is insufficient.
+On March 12, 2014, Equals Three's then-host Ray William Johnson announced that the show would be going on hiatus to find a new host.
+Prior to resuming broadcast, Jukin Media contacted Equals Three and informed them that any use of Jukin Media's videos would be considered infringement and Jukin Media was willing to negotiate a license agreement, indicating that Equals Three's crediting Jukin and linking to their content was insufficient.
 On July 16, 2014, Equals Three resumed broadcast and published a video using Jukin's content.
 On June 25, 2014 Jukin Media sent Equals Three a letter with an invoice which Equals Three did not pay.
-Jukin Media argues that Equals Three never responded to the letter, never paid the invoice, nor attempted to negotiate a license.
+Jukin Media argued that Equals Three never responded to the letter, never paid the invoice, nor attempted to negotiate a license.

-On May 1, 2014, Equals Three allege that Jukin has filed at least 41 copyright infringement claims against Equals Three on YouTube, preventing Equals three from earn advertising revenue from the episodes.
-Equals Three's inability to advertise allows Jukin to place advertisements on the episode to redirect viewers to Jukin’s own YouTube channel.
+On May 1, 2014, Equals Three alleged that Jukin has filed at least 41 copyright infringement claims against them on YouTube, preventing them from earn advertising revenue from the affected episodes.
+Equals Three's inability to advertise allowed Jukin to place advertisements on the episodes, redirecting viewers to Jukin’s own YouTube channel.

 On November 21, 2014, plaintiff and counterclaim Equals Three sued defendant and counterclaimant Jukin Media, Inc. for a declaratory judgment and relief under Digital Millennium Copyright Act (DMCA), which prohibits false DMCA take-down notices.
-Jukin Media claims that Equals Three infringed on 19 of its copyrights and filed a motion for partial summary judgment regarding fair use.
-Jukin Media argues that Equals Three directly targets its videos, but didn't offer any evidence other than speculation.
+Jukin Media claimed that Equals Three infringed on 19 of its copyrights and filed a motion for partial summary judgment regarding fair use.
+Jukin Media argued that Equals Three directly targeted its videos, but didn't offer any evidence other than speculation.

-Jukin only submitted copyright registration certificates for two of the subject videos and no licensing agreements granting it rights in the subject videos to the court.
+Jukin only submitted copyright registration certificates for two of the subject videos and it presented to the court no licensing agreements granting it rights to the subject videos.
 Equals Three provided the copyright registration numbers for 18 of the 19 subject videos.